MicrosoftDocs/mixed-reality/mixed-reality-docs/holograms-220.md

 3. Single click the **App** folder.
 4. Press **Select Folder**.

-Check that the Toolbar says "Release", "x86" and "Remote Device".
+Check that the Toolbar says "Release", "x86" or "x64", and "Remote Device".
 If not, this is the coding instance of Visual Studio.
 You may need to re-open the solution from the App folder.

 * If prompted, reload the project files.
-* Double-click on **Decibel.sln** to load it in Visual Studio.
+* As before, deploy from Visual Studio.
-* Using the top toolbar, change the target to **Release** and **X86**.
-* Click **Debug -> Start Without debugging** or press **Ctrl + F5**.
-* **Note,** you might notice some red errors in the Visual Studio Errors panel.
-It is safe to ignore them.
-Errors in the Output panel will require you to make a fix (most often they are caused by a mistake in a script).

 After the application is deployed: